atolab/zenoh-web/content/docs/getting-started/installation.md

        zenohd [OPTION]...

 OPTIONS
+       --<plugin_name>.<plugin_option>=<option_value>
+           Pass to the plugin with name '<plugin_name>' the option --<plugin_option>=<option_value>.
+Example of usage:
+           --zenoh-storages.storage=/demo/example/**
+           --zenoh-http.httpport=8080

        --color=WHEN (absent=auto)
            Colorize the output.
 WHEN must be one of `auto', `always' or `never'.

        --help[=FMT] (default=auto)
-           Show this help in format FMT.
-The value FMT must be one of `auto', `pager', `groff' or `plain'.
-With `auto', the format is `pager` or `plain' whenever the TERM env var is `dumb' or undefined.
 [...]
 ```
 # Pick Your Programming Language
-When you install the zeno infrastructure you will get installed the developer SDK for  [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).
+When you install the zenoh infrastructure you will get installed the developer SDK for  [C](https://en.wikipedia.org/wiki/The_C_Programming_Language).
 Yet, zenoh already supports quite a few programming languages, below is the list of supported programming languages as well as links to the installation instruction:

 - [Python SDK](https://github.com/atolab/zenoh-python)
 - [Java SDK](https://github.com/atolab/zenoh-java)